 Wellesley never trailed in the opening set en route to a 25-19 first set victory.
 The Blue jumped to a 3-1 lead in the second game before UMD pushed back to overtake the Blue and jump to a 9-7 advantage.
 Trailing for the first time on the evening, the Blue scored five unanswered points to retake the set.
 The Blue would go on to post a commanding 25-15 victory to jump ahead 2-0 in the match.

 The Blue fell behind again in the third set, trailing 11-6.
-Wellesley scraped back into the match, as a kill from Weik made the score 12-11 UMD, but could not find a lead until late in the set when a Corsair error allowed Wellesley to jump ahead, 19-18.
+Wellesley fought back into the match, as a kill from Weik made the score 12-11 UMD, but could not find a lead until late in the set when a Corsair error allowed Wellesley to jump ahead, 19-18.
 The teams battled to a 24-all tie as the hosts looked to extend the match to a fourth set.
 However, a kill from Doerges and a UMD error ended the match with a 26-24 Blue victory.

-Wellesley will now look ahead to a 6:30 PM rematch with Bowdoin on first day of the MIT Invitational on Friday evening in Cambridge, Mass.
+Wellesley will now look ahead to a 6:30 PM rematch with Bowdoin on the first day of the MIT Invitational on Friday evening in Cambridge, Mass.
 The Blue defeated the Polar Bears, 3-2, last Friday.
 UMass Dartmouth is also in action on Friday evening at 7:00 PM at Colby-Sawyer.